-The protagonist of any enjoyable story is not the same person at the end of the tale as they were at the beginning.
-In fact, their development is part of what keeps readers engaged and invested in what they’re reading.
-As you write your next story, using Plottr’s Character Arc template can help you move your characters from Selfish Jerk to Romantic Jake.
+In a memorable story, the main character is not the person they were at the start by the end.
+In fact, their development is part of what keeps readers engaged and invested.
+Plottr’s Character Arc template will help you take characters from Selfish Jerks to Romantic Jakes.

-In this article, we’ll cover what a character arc is, why you need to create one for your protagonist (at a minimum), and how to use Plottr’s character template to help you construct your story.
+In this article, we’ll cover what a character arc is.
+You’ll learn why you need to create one for your protagonist (at a minimum).
+Plus, how to use Plottr’s Character Arc Template to help you construct your story.

 What is a Character Arc?

-There are several types of character arcs, including the “transformational path,” a common arc for following a character’s journey to self improvement — and victory!
+There are several types of character arcs, including the “transformational path.”
+This is a common arc for following a character’s journey to self improvement — and victory!
 Tracking these arcs and illuminating them for readers helps build emotional investment and makes your character someone worth cheering for.

-The Character Arc template in Plottr, as we’ll cover shortly, provides a simple framework to help you map just these changes.
+The Character Arc template in Plottr provides a simple framework to help you map just these changes.

 4 Reasons You Need to Create Character Arcs

-Quite simply, if your main characters don’t change over the course of the story, then readers are going to be bored and will likely not finish the book.
-Your audience wants someone they can see growing — someone they can get to know over the course of your narrative.
+If your main characters don’t change over the course of the story, then readers are going to be bored.
+Readers want characters they can see growing — someone they can get to know over time.

 Here are four reasons you need to create story arcs for your characters:

-1. To craft a compelling narrative: Readers want to see characters change.
-Just think of your own favorite books and films.
-If your main character starts out destitute and hopeless, you want to show them making strides toward financial and emotional stability.
+- To craft a compelling narrative.
+Think of your own favorite books and films.
+If your main character starts out destitute and hopeless, you want to show them striving for financial and emotional stability.
 Things don’t need to work out perfectly in the end, but something (internally or externally) must change.

-2. To help with plotting: If you know the emotional journey your character needs to take, then this will help you build a plot that takes them on that journey.
-For example, if you have an introverted character whose journey requires them to become more extroverted, then you know you will need to craft scenes that demonstrate that transformation.
+- To help with plotting.
+If you know the emotional journey your character must take, this will help you build a plot that moves them to act.
+For example, what if you have an introverted character whose journey requires them to become more extroverted?
+Then you know you will need to craft scenes that demonstrate that transformation.

-3. To develop obstacles: Your character’s journey needs to have bumps in the road or the story will leave the reader yawning (or worse, they’ll put the book down and never pick it up again).
-If you’re taking your hero from jerk to good guy, they need to face situations where it would be easy to revert to their old ways.
+- To develop obstacles.
+Your character’s journey needs to have bumps in the road.
+If you’re taking your hero from jerk to good guy, they should face situations where it would be easy to revert to old ways.
 They might even revert partially in a compelling “one step forward, two steps back” type of dance.
 But the reader will see the protagonist is trying.
 Struggling, but trying.

-4. To keep you on track: If you have a good framework of your character’s journey, then it will be easier to stick to writing scenes that support that journey.
+- To keep you on track.
+If you have a framework of your character’s journey, it’s easier to stick to writing scenes that support that journey.
 You’ll be less likely to go off on tangents you’ll end up cutting later because they’re not necessary to the story or character development.

 Plottr’s Character Arc template, located in the Characters section of Plottr, will guide you in creating a solid path to change for your characters.